 Add or remove an optional switch.

-Change the name or action for a switch.
+Change the name or action for a switch, and choose what happens when you press and hold the switch.
 To use a different switch for the action, click Reassign.

 If you want to turn off auto scanning, you must add a switch for moving to the next item.

 Set timing options for auto scanning:

 Hold before perform duration: The number of seconds that a switch must be pressed to be recognized.

 Ignore switch repeats: The number of seconds during which repeated pressing of a switch is ignored.